CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 }
 ```

-- Hopefully, you can see how the active record pattern is working.
+- Hopefully, you understand how the Active Record pattern is working.
 We want a list of all the films, so we call the `all()` method.
-This has been defined automatically for us by the Eloquent ORM (https://laravel.com/docs/eloquent).
+This method has been defined automatically for us by the Eloquent ORM (https://laravel.com/docs/eloquent).
 - Also note that the `all()` method returns an array of film objects, and this array is passed to the view.
 Open _index.blade.php_ (from the resources/views/films folder).
 Modify it so that it uses this array of film objects:

 ```php